 Alongside your mentor, you will also receive training from specialized Church Leadership Center consultants.
 During the year, you and your mentor will also participate in two 90-minute sessions with a pastoral leadership consultant and two 90-minute sessions with an intercultural competence consultant.
 Meet our consultants >>

 Joining this program commits you to two years for mentorship and learning.
 In the 2019-2020 year, the fall WLE at Amigo Centre will be from Sept.
-6-8, 2019, and the spring WLE at AMBS will be from Feb.
+6-8, 2019, and the spring WLE will be from Feb.
 28 - Mar.
 1, 2020 at a location to be determined.

 Thanks to the generosity of the Lilly Endowment and the Thriving in Ministry grant, there is no cost to participants who begin in the 2019-2020 year.
 Travel, lodging and meals are also included for Weekend Learning Events.
 Read more about the grant.

 Registration for the 2019-2020 year is due by Aug.
 19, 2019.